awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awscloudfrontdistribution.md

 # AwsCloudFrontDistribution<a name="asff-resourcedetails-awscloudfrontdistribution"></a>

-The `AwsCloudFrontDistribution` object provides details about a distribution configuration\.
+The `AwsCloudFrontDistribution` object provides details about a Amazon CloudFront distribution configuration\.

 The following is an example `AwsCloudFrontDistribution` finding in the AWS Security Finding Format \(ASFF\)\.
 To view descriptions of `AwsCloudFrontDistribution` attributes, see [AwsCloudFrontDistributionDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsCloudFrontDistributionDetails.html) in the *AWS Security Hub API Reference*\.